 A 12 volt power supply must be available for the electronic control panel to function.
-The shore line must be plugged in, or the optional generator running, to operate in the 120 volt mode.
+The shore line must be plugged in to operate in the 120 volt mode.
 The main LP gas valve must be open for operation in the LP mode.
 To start the refrigerator, press the main power ON/Off button to the ON position.